 This project proposes to study the structuration of political conflict in Europe, based on the analysis of political contestation in the electoral arena, the protest arena, and in issue specific public interactions.
 Since few studies worked on the interactions between elections and political protest, we focus on the interactions between these two political arenas and the actors respectively involved in each.
 The key question is whether the Great Recession and its consequences are changing the long-term trends in the development of political conflict in Europe as they have been previously assessed.
 In order to answer this overarching research question, the project will be based on survey data and on an original content analysis of protest events, election campaigns, and issue-specific public contestation across territorial levels and political arenas.

-- Diego Muro, Guillem Vidal, and Martijn Vlaskampf (under review).
+- Diego Muro, Guillem Vidal, and Martijn Vlaskampf (forthcoming in Nations & Nationalism).
 Does the Prospect of International Recognition Matter for Support for Secession: A Survey Experiment in Catalonia and Scotland.

-- Guillem Vidal and Carlos J. Gil (2019).
+- Guillem Vidal and Carlos J. Gil (work-in-progress).
 Social Clas and Vote in Spain.

-- Berta Barbet, Antoni-Ítalo De Moragas, and Guillem Vidal (2018).
+- Berta Barbet, Antoni-Ítalo De Moragas, and Guillem Vidal (work-in-progress).
 What the fact?
 An experiment on the political persuasiveness of experts’ advices.
 See first results.
 Project financed by Polexp.